JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/lecture.md

 be differentiated have to be written such that they accept the `Tracked` types.

-* jacobians explaination: show figures with many-to-ont and one-to-many
 * [simplest viable implementation](https://juliadiff.org/ChainRulesCore.jl/dev/autodiff/operator_overloading.html#ReverseDiffZero)

-## Let's work an example

 ## What are the tricks that we can use?
 - we define custom rules over large functional blocks.
 For example while we can auto-grad (in theory) matrix product, it is much more efficient to define make a matrix multiplication as one large function, for which we define jacobians (not to say that by doing so, we can dispatch on Blas)